letylu/CachaAlimentos/README.md

 # CachaAlimentos
-Here are scripts of the videogame TentacionDesierto
+Here are the scripts of a minigame in the videogame TentacionDesierto